microsoft/teams-ai/python/samples/echo/README.md

 # <img src="../../../assets/icon.png" height="10%" width="10%" /> Echo Bot

-A Teams bot that echos back what the user said
+A bot that echos back what the user said.

+### In This Sample We Will...

+- Listen for Message Activities
+- Handle Errors
+- Sending Response Activities

 ![Screenshot](./assets/screenshot_0.png)